Young Chinese like Vodka: Distribution Tips & Contact for sale in China.

-Based on consumption volume, Absolut vodka accounted for nearly 53 percent China’s vodka market.
+Based on consumption volume, Absolut vodka accounted for nearly 53 percent of China’s vodka market.
 China’s vodka market has a high concentration, with five of the top brands accounting for nearly 90 percent.

 Premium spirits should be considered by brands

-Brands have the opportunity to increase their Chinese investments due to changing consumer behavior and growing middle class in China.
+Brands have the opportunity to increase their Chinese investments due to changing consumer behavior and the growing middle class in China.

 Absolut is the most innovative brand in China.

 They are determined to make it happen.
 Absolut vodka is aimed at a niche market that is not part of the mainstream.
 Their consumer base in China is often younger and lives out of the mainstream.
 They have a different taste in music, fashion, music, and art than the majority.
 China’s younger generation is a strong advocate of new media and new arts.
-They are more knowledgeable about foreign spirits than the average Chinese consumers.
+They are more knowledgeable about foreign spirits than the average Chinese consumer.

 KOL & artists collaboration

-Although Absolut has had a few artist collaborations over time, including Keith Haring, to produce the limited-edition, China only “72 Transformations” bottle was the first one featuring work by a Chinese artist.
+Although Absolut has had a few artist collaborations over time, including Keith Haring, to produce the limited-edition, China-only “72 Transformations” bottle was the first one featuring work by a Chinese artist.
 Absolut’s partnership with Gao Yu was a strong overture to a market where Absolut is relatively new.
 It produced only 350,000 bottles.

 Richard Cotton, Absolut’s China business director, stated that the company’s goal is to be “the most creative brand” in China.
 He also shared his business strategies with Marketing China and how it could better serve the Chinese market.